 - Children with Down syndrome often learn to speak later than their peers.
 A speech-language therapist can help them develop the early skills necessary for communication, such as imitating sounds.
 The therapist also may help an infant breastfeed because breastfeeding can strengthen muscles that are used for speech.5

 - In many cases, children with Down syndrome understand language and want to communicate before they can speak.
 A speech-language therapist can help a child use alternate means of communication, such as sign language and pictures, until he or she learns to speak.7

-- Learning to communicate is an ongoing process, so a person with Down syndrome also may benefit from speech and language therapy in school as well as later in life.
+- Learning to communicate is an ongoing process, so a person with Down syndrome may also benefit from speech and language therapy in school, as well as later in life.
 The therapist may help with conversation skills, pronunciation skills, understanding what is read (called comprehension), and learning and remembering words.

 - Occupational therapy helps find ways to adjust everyday tasks and conditions to match a person’s needs and abilities.

 - This type of therapy teaches self-care skills5 such as eating, getting dressed, writing, and using a computer.

 - An occupational therapist might offer special tools that can help improve everyday functioning, such as a pencil that is easier to grip.

 - At the high school level, an occupational therapist could help teenagers identify jobs, careers, or skills that match their interests and strengths.